dansand/materialTransformations/README.md

 Once the graph nodes, edges and conditions have been applied, the graph object can generate a list of condition which can be passed through to the Underworld2 fn.branching.conditional() function.

 ```
+#Build the list of conditions
 DG.build_condition_list(materialVariable)

+#evaluate the conditions and update the swarm
 materialVariable.data[:] = fn.branching.conditional(DG.condition_list).evaluate(gSwarm)
 ```